 You only have to look up one flight or visit an accommodation website, and suddenly, you find ads popping up everywhere online trying to persuade you to take a look at all the offers.
 Am I right?

-Travel, however, can still work out expensive.
-Therefore, knowing the tips and tricks to ensure you travel cheaply saves you a stack of money.
+Travel, however, can still be expensive.
+Therefore, knowing the tips and tricks to ensure you travel cheaply can save you a lot of money.

 We are trying to travel as cheaply as possible, and below, we share our best tips on how to make this possible.